m-m-adams/ChallengeServer/README.md

 Some words will have multiple possible candidates - you might need to decipher 55-60 phrases in order to get 50 correct answers.

 Problem 5:
 At the beginning you know none of the word associations.
 Each time you submit an incorrect answer, you'll be given the correct assocation.
-Use this to build out a dictionary of word associations that you know and if you are given a word that's in your dictionary, return it
+Use this to build out a dictionary of word associations that you know.
+The word list is reset everytime you close the socket, so keep the challenge open the whole time you're building out the wordlist.

 Problem 6:
 If you try to bruteforce the case of the entire base64 encoded phrase at once, it's going to need a supercomputer.
 Use the fact that 4 base64 digits always decode to the same 3 input bytes, and brute force it piecewise